CoeJoder/ethereum-node/docs/validator-setup.md

 cd ethereum-node

 ./set-wallet-password.sh
-# when prompted, enter the wallet password you just created
+# when prompted, enter the wallet password created in the previous step

 # logout and continue to next step (type `exit` or press `ctrl+d`)
 exit